capless/envs/README.md

 ### Check Envs (check_envs)

 Make sure that the defined envs with no default value have a value set in the environment.
 This command will raise an **EnvsValueException** if there is environment variable that should be set that is not.
+This command is meant for use with a CI/CD tool as a way to halt the build if there isn't a value for an environment variable.

 - **settings-file:** - Dot notated import string for settings file